|

 the next, including a stint as an ambulance driver (he was fired for

-installing a CD player in the ambulance and turning up the volume so
+installing a huge subwoofer in the ambulance and turning up the volume so

 loud that he deafened several patients).
 He nearly landed in jail

-for heckling a rock band's drummer in a Rapid City nightclub.
+for heckling a rock band's drummer in a South Dakota nightclub.

 Finally, the Raymonds

 hit rock-bottom.
-Keith was desperate, to the point of considering becoming a used-car
+Keith was desperate, to the point of considering becoming a car

 salesman, when one day he viewed a David Copperfield video

-Dee had shoplifted from a K-Mart.
+Dee had shoplifted from a Wal-Mart.
 That was when the "magic bug" bit

 him.
 At first his career was a rocky one,